 Russian buttercream is a frosting that’s used on a lot of Russian and Eastern European cakes.
 It’s an insanely simple recipe that really is just butter and sweetened condensed milk.

-I like to add in a touch of vanilla and salt for kicks, but that part is optional.
+I like to add in a touch of vanilla extract and salt for kicks, but that part is optional.

 The process of making it is even easier than my American buttercream recipe, which I didn’t think was possible.